KOOPProjects/WebScanner/README.md

 WebScanner project -  tool for monitoring servers, websites and services
 # Goal
-General goal is to provide universal server tool being able to sending requests in order specified by implemented Scheduler.
+General goal is to provide universal server tool being able to send requests in order specified by implemented Scheduler.
 Specific responses will be saved in database operated by WebScanner.
 Configuration will be possible by using build-in application interface.
 # IDE
 VS Code + plugins OR Visual Studio + Resharper
 # Language